 Bow cant is also a common reason groups drift wider as you step back.
 If your arrows walk left or right consistently as distance increases, cant is the first variable to check.

 For sighted archers, the most reliable management tool is a bubble level.
 At full draw, a centered bubble confirms the riser is vertical before the shot breaks.
-The level must be calibrated after mounting — a sight screwed onto the bow without adjustment will not give an accurate reading.
-For compound shooters taking steep uphill or downhill shots, calibrating the sight's third axis is a further step that prevents cant-induced horizontal error at angle.
-For a full walkthrough, see the breakdown of how a bow sight level works and how to set one up correctly.
+Critically, the level must be calibrated after mounting — a sight screwed onto the bow without adjustment will not give an accurate reading.
+For a full walkthrough of setup and calibration, see the guide to how a bow sight level works and how to set one up correctly.

 At a glance